 We’re all for moving toward a healthier life, and we know that means living at your healthy weight.
 Making lifestyle changes can sometimes be difficult, but they don’t have to be with a clinically-proven system.

 One of the best weight-loss support apps we’ve ever seen is Noom.
 Noom provides users with everything you need to start making healthier choices, including personalized meal plans, coaching, and support groups.

-For a limited time, Dietspotlight readers can try Noom as part of a 14-day trial, which is one offer you don’t want to miss out on.
+For a limited time, Dietspotlight readers can try Noom as part of a free trial, which is one offer you don’t want to miss out on.

 Yes, Advocare Spark contains two electrolytes – sodium and potassium.

 How long does AdvoCare Spark last?

 The effect of Advocare Spark lasts a few hours.
 You may notice effects within the first 20 minutes, or so.

 How many Spark can you drink a day?

 According to the label, you can drink 1-3 servings of AdvoCare Spark a day.

 Does Advocare Spark go bad?